top of page

 A. Living Wisdom Village will be for seniors 55 and older.
 Living Wisdom Village began as a housing project for seniors by a group of passionate elder volunteers a few years ago.
 We are aware of the need for housing for younger people, which the County is working to address.

-Q. I’ve heard that there are more names on the List than spaces.
+Q. I’ve heard that there are more names on the interest list than spaces.
 How will you decide who gets chosen?

-A. The CPCH Board of Directors are currently working on developing the LWV Tenant Selection Process.
+A. The CPCH Board of Directors is working on developing the LWV Tenant Selection Process.
 This process will be in compliance with all Fair Housing regulations and guidelines, and will be fully informed by best practices from a number of organizations who have implemented successful selection processes.
-As a reminder, those on the List will be the first ones contacted about available residency at LWV, at which point those interested will be asked to submit a formal application as part of the LWV Selection Process.
+Those on the list will be the first people contacted about available residency at LWV, at which point those interested will be asked to submit a formal application as part of the selection process.

 Q. What does “affordable” mean?

-A. Affordable is determined by County income data.
-Living Wisdom Village will include some Section 8 units.
-As the project further unfolds CPCH will be able to provide estimated rental costs.
+A. "Affordable" is determined by County area median income (AMI) data, which was $48,413 in 2021.
+Living Wisdom Village will welcome renters with Section 8 vouchers As the project further unfolds CPCH will be able to provide estimated rental costs.

 Q. How will you pay for this project?